PolinaBevad/VarDictJava/Readme.md

 ## Program Options

-- `-H`
+- `-H|-?`
     Print help page
-- `-h`
+- `-h|--header`
-    Print a header row decribing columns
+    Print a header row describing columns
-- `-i`
+- `-i|--splice`
     Output splicing read counts
 - `-p`
-    Do pileup regarless the frequency
+    Do pileup regardless the frequency
 - `-C`
-    Indicate the chromosome names are just numbers, such as 1, 2, not chr1, chr2
+    Indicate the chromosome names are just numbers, such as 1, 2, not chr1, chr2 (deprecated).
-- `-D`
+- `-D|--debug`
     Debug mode.
 Will print some error messages and append full genotype at the end.
-- `-t`
+- `-t|--dedup`
     Indicate to remove duplicated reads.
 Only one pair with identical start positions will be kept
 - `-3`
      Indicate to move indels to 3-prime if alternative alignment can be achieved.
 - `-K`
      Include Ns in the total depth calculation.
+- `-y|--verbose`
+    Verbose mode.
+Will output variant calling process.
 - `-F bit`
      The hexical to filter reads.
 Default: `0x500` (filter 2nd alignments and duplicates).
 Use `-F 0` to turn it off.
 - `-z 0/1`
-    Indicate whether the BED file contains zero-based cooridates, the same way as the Genome browser IGV does.  -z 1 indicates that coordinates in a BED file start from 0. -z 0 indicates that the coordinates start from 1.
+    Indicate whether the BED file contains zero-based coordinates, the same way as the Genome browser IGV does.  -z 1 indicates that coordinates in a BED file start from 0. -z 0 indicates that the coordinates start from 1.
 Default: `1` for a BED file or amplicon BED file.
 Use `0` to turn it off.
 When using `-R` option, it is set to `0`
-- `-a int:float`
+- `-a|--amplicon int:float`
     Indicate it is amplicon based calling.
 Reads that do not map to the amplicon will be skipped.
 A read pair is considered to belong to the amplicon if the edges are less than int bp to the amplicon, and overlap fraction is at least float.
 Default: `10:0.95`
 - `-k 0/1`
     Indicate whether to perform local realignment.
 Default: `1` or yes.
 Set to `0` to disable it.
+For Ion or PacBio, 0 is recommended.
 - `-G Genome fasta`
     The reference fasta.
 Should be indexed (.fai).
 Defaults to: `/ngs/reference_data/genomes/Hsapiens/hg19/seq/hg19.fa`
 - `-R Region`